 The fast stage of relaxation of a complex reaction network could be described as mass transfer from nodes to correspondent attractors of auxiliary dynamical system and mass distribution in the attractors.
 After that, a slower process of mass redistribution between attractors should play a more important role.
-To study the next stage of relaxation, we should glue cycles of the first auxiliary system (each cycle transforms into a point), define constants of the first derivative network on this new set of nodes, construct for this new network a (first) auxiliary discrete dynamical system, etc. The process terminates when we get a discrete dynamical system with one attractor.
+To study the next stage of relaxation, we should glue cycles of the first auxiliary system (each cycle transforms into a point), define constants of the first derivative network on this new set of nodes, construct for this new network an (first) auxiliary discrete dynamical system, etc. The process terminates when we get a discrete dynamical system with one attractor.
 Then the inverse process of cycle restoration and cutting starts.
-As a result, we create an explicit description of the relaxation process in the reaction network, find estimates of eigenvalues and eigenvectors for the kinetic equation, and provide full analysis of steady states for systems with well separated constants.
+As a result, we create an explicit description of the relaxation process in the reaction network, find estimates of eigenvalues and eigenvectors for the kinetic equation, and provide full analysis of steady states for systems with well-separated constants.

-The problem of multiscale asymptotics of eigenvalues of non-selfadjoint matrices was studied by Vishik, Ljusternik [27] and Lidskii [28].
-Recently, some generalizations were obtained by idempotent (min-plus) algebra methods [29].
-These methods provide natural language for discussion of some multiscale problems [30].
-In the Vishik-Ljusternik-Lidskii theorem and its generalizations the asymptotics of eigenvalues and eigenvectors for the family of matrices $\mathcal{A}{ij}(\epsilon) = a{ij}\epsilon^{A{ij}} + o(\epsilon^{A{ij}})$ is studied for $\epsilon > 0, \epsilon \to 0$.
+The problem of multiscale asymptotics of eigenvalues of nonselfadjoint matrices was studied by Vishik and Ljusternik (1960) and Lidskii (1965).
+Recently, some generalizations were obtained by idempotent (min-plus) algebra methods (Akian et al., 2004).
+These methods provide a natural language for discussion of some multiscale problems (Litvinov and Maslov, 2005).
+In the Vishik-Ljusternik-Lidskii theorem and its generalizations the asymptotics of eigenvalues and eigenvectors for the family of matrices $A{ij}(\varepsilon) = a{ij}\varepsilon^{A{ij}} + o(\varepsilon^{A{ij}})$ is studied for $\varepsilon > 0$, $\varepsilon \to 0$.

-In the chemical reaction networks that we study, there is no small parameter ε with a given distribution of the orders $\epsilon^{A{ij}}$ of the matrix nodes.
+In the chemical reaction networks that we study, there is no small parameter ε with a given distribution of the orders $\varepsilon^{A{ij}}$ of the matrix nodes.
 Instead of these powers of ε we have orderings of rate constants.
-On the other hand, the matrices of kinetic equations have some specific properties.
+Furthermore, the matrices of kinetic equations have some specific properties.
 The possibility to operate with the graph of reactions (cycles surgery) significantly helps in our constructions.
 Nevertheless, there exists some similarity between these problems and, even for general matrices, graphical representation is useful.
-The language of idempotent algebra [30], as well as nonstandard analysis with infinitisemals [31], can be used for description of the multiscale reaction networks, but now we postpone this for later use.
+The language of idempotent algebra (Litvinov and Maslov, 2005), as well as nonstandard analysis with infinitisemals (Albeverio et al., 1986), can be used for description of the multiscale reaction networks, but now we postpone this for later use.